johnnydk77/project-1/README.md

 ## Project Description

-Its time to plag Connect Four!
+It's time to play Connect Four!
 That family friendly classic that incorporates strategy and cunning to defeat the opponent!

 Create a game of Connect Four for two competing players.
 The players will be able to place a game piece into the game board and have that move give them feedback.
 Each player will be able to place a piece into the gameboard until a winner is announced!
 The game will include a CSS animation that will reward whomever reaches the unltimate goal of placing four pieces in a row!